alanbhamilton/Compile-scpt/README.md

 ## Introduction

-This applescript creates a compiled script (.scpt) when a user right-clicks an .applescript file and selects the "Compile scpt" context menu item.
+This applescript creates a compiled script (.scpt) in subfolder '/bin' (creates /bin if it does not exist) when a user right-clicks an .applescript file and selects the "Compile scpt" context menu item.

 ## Installation